 “It’s not users – it’s a community.
 User-generated content or UGC is uploading my own stuff – community requires that there’s actually interaction and engagement among and between the people.”
 Liam Wyatt

-For our last presentation, we turned to this specific perspective of small institutions and listened to Elisabeth Standár’s experiences with Wikipedia as a channel for cultural heritage institutions.
+For our last presentation, we turned to this specific perspective of small institutions and listened to Elisabeth Standár’s experiences with Wikipedia as a channel for cultural heritage institutions (presentation in Swedish).
 The Internetmuseum is a relatively young and purely digital institution – the question was how the museum could fulfill its mission to spread knowledge about the internet’s history in an open way.
-They turned to Wikimedia Sweden and hired a Wikipedian in Residence, Emma.
+They turned to Wikimedia Sweden and hired a Wikipedian in Residence, Emma Rydberg.
 She started to write and enrich articles on Wikipedia and used references and knowledge of the museum.
-The aims of this on-going cooperation were first to make it easier for people to find facts about the internet’s history in an online place why many people turn to find information – Wikipedia.
+The aims of this on-going cooperation were first to make it easier for people to find facts about the internet’s history at an online place where many people turn to find information – Wikipedia.
 Second, they wanted to increase the organic traffic on the Internetmuseum’s page.
 And last but not least establish the Internetmuseum as a source of information on the web.
 In the end, Elisabeth presented numbers on their website traffic – and the organic traffic has increased almost fivefold since they started their use of Wikipedia as a channel.

 To sum it up – why should we work together?
 Because cooperation is essential to the digital realm:

 “The digital transformation makes it easy for you to cooperate – but it also asks you to do so.
 If you’re just staying by yourself, you are not really taking advantage of digital transformation.”
 Barbara Fischer

 - There are many different organisations and networks that a cultural heritage institution can cooperate with when opening up and sharing their collection data online, such as SOCH, Europeana or Wikimedia.